 Can RoughTrax supply a bull bar?

 Unfortunately not.
-As a supplier if we are found supplying anyone with a bull bar that do not conform to the EU legislation then the law can impose fines of up to £2,000 per bar or even imprisonment!
+As a supplier if we are found supplying anyone with a bull bar that do not conform to the EU legislation then the law can impose fines of up to £20,000 per bar

 Having said that, companies are allowed to continue selling stock after the law was imposed providing that the stock being sold was purchased before the law was implemented, however as you can imagine RoughTrax stock was snapped up within days of the EU legislation coming into force.